 - Re-write your cover letters and make any changes to your resume to target each of the jobs you are applying for that day.
 Send out cover letters and resumes and complete any online job applications.
 Remember it is better to send out 10 well-targeted cover letters and resumes to the right people than it is to send out 100 general ones.

 - A few days during the week, review your finances and stay on top of them.
 Plan a budget and constantly evaluate your spending and areas you can save money.

-- Schedule networking meetings with friends, colleagues, ex co-workers, etc and communicate how your search is going.
-Be open for advice and leads, this will help break up the routine a bit, fight some of the loneliness, and also has the potential to add leads to your job search.
+- Schedule networking meetings with friends, colleagues, ex co-workers, etc and communicate how your job search is going.
+Be open to advice and leads, this will help break up the routine a bit, fight some of the loneliness, and also has the potential to add leads to your job search.

 - Look for, sign up for, and attend online webinars, seminars, or workshops that are available to help you.
-There are many of these being offered that cover skills on; resume and cover letter building, looking for job openings, time management, interviewing, etc. State and local support is also available.
+There are many of these being offered (many of them for free!) that go over skills on resume and cover letter building, looking for job openings, time management, interviewing, etc. State and local support is also available.
 Reach out to your local unemployment offices, community centers, churches, schools, and colleges as many of them hold career support groups or career services that can be very helpful.